 We recommend that guests travel with a basic first aid kit and a more advanced first aid kit if embarking on a Self-Drive Safari into remote regions.
 All camps and lodges have basic first aid kits and some of the larger establishments have more advanced facilities.
 Furthermore, if you have any special medical or hygiene requirements, we strongly advise you to bring these with you.
 You should carry all personal medications on you together with the prescriptions and a doctor’s letter describing the medication and its use.

-Australians travelling overseas are advised to visit smartraveller.gov.au All non-Australian guests are advised to visit the equivalent government travel website in their country of residence and if you have any health concerns please visit The World Health Organisation https://www.who.int
+Australians travelling overseas are advised to visit smartraveller.gov.au and all non-Australian guests are advised to visit the equivalent government travel website in their country of residence.
+If you have any health concerns please visit The World Health Organisation https://www.who.int/

-Please note that it is a booking condition of Sasiani African Safaris that you take out full comprehensive travel insurance including medical and evacuation insurance, in the highly unlikely event of an incident.
+Please note that it is a booking condition of Sasiani African Safaris that you take out full comprehensive travel insurance that includes medical and evacuation insurance, in the highly unlikely event of an incident.
 We can assist with arranging a suitable travel insurance policy for you or your travel party.
-Simply contact our Reservations Office for a copy of our Combined Financial Services Guide & Product Disclosure Statement contact our Reservations Office.
+Simply contact our Reservations Office for a copy of our Combined Financial Services Guide & Product Disclosure Statement and any additional information.

 Your first consideration when packing is comfort followed by weight.
 If you are transferring between lodges/camps by light aircraft, you must be mindful of luggage weight restrictions and pack using a soft travel bag that can be squeezed into the limited spaces in the cargo hold.
 Two of the most important things to pack are your binoculars and camera.
-For more packing tips that will help you fit everything you need into one small bag.
+Contact our reservations office for more packing tips that will help you fit everything you need into one small bag.

 Passports & Visas